 Early Life and Education

-Phillip Terrence "Terry" Ragon was born in Arizona, the son of a U.S. Air Force fighter pilot.
-Due to his father's military career, he spent his childhood in various states and graduated from high school in Bogota, Colombia.
-Ragon displayed an early aptitude for science and technology, which led him to pursue higher education at the Massachusetts Institute of Technology (MIT).
+Phillip Terrence "Terry" Ragon was born in Arizona.
+Due to his father's career as a U.S. Air Force fighter pilot, he grew up in several states and graduated high school in Bogota, Colombia.
+Ragon demonstrated an early aptitude for science and technology, leading him to pursue a Bachelor of Science degree in physics from the Massachusetts Institute of Technology (MIT) in 1971.

 Rise to Success